 Slurm Cluster

-In our slurm implementation a researcher is expected to choose a partition (slurm nomenclature for a group of associated nodes) according to their needs, e.g. one comprised of nodes containing fast cores, or lots of memory, older gpus, newer gpus, etc, to which they will submit a job.
+In our slurm implementation a researcher is expected to choose a partition (slurm nomenclature for a group of associated nodes) according to their needs, e.g. one comprised of nodes containing fast cores, or lots of memory, gpus, etc, to which they will submit a job.
 The job submission will include the computing resources (cores, memory, gpu) required, and slurm will schedule node(s) to meet the job requirements.

 A quick note on the 'billing' term.
 In the context of slurm, it has nothing to do with financial matters.
 It is simply the term the slurm developers have chosen to apply to the tracking of resource use by an account (i.e. a user).
 There is no money involved!